Renormalization group analysis of superradiant growth of self-interacting axion cloud: Numerical results

 \subsubsection{Survey of the parameter space}

-From the result of the previous section, we find that the growth of relativistic axion clouds does not seem to saturate at least without getting into the strongly non-linear regime, which is beyond the scope of our current approximation.
+From the results of the previous section, we find that the growth of relativistic axion clouds does not seem to saturate at least without entering the strongly non-linear regime, which is beyond the scope of our current approximation.
 In this section, we investigate whether this is really a generic feature of the self-interacting axion cloud around a rotating black hole or not.
 We present our results, focusing on the $(l_0,m_0) = (1,1)$ modes here.

-We see that termination of the growth by saturation in the weakly non-linear regime is possible only when (1) $\Re{\hat{C}^{(2)}}$ is negative in the minimal subtraction scheme, or (2) the size of the left hand side of Eq.\eqref{onemorecriterion} is smaller than unity in the dissipative scheme.
+We see that the termination of the growth by saturation in the weakly non-linear regime is possible only when (1) $\Re{\hat{C}^{(2)}}$ is negative in the minimal subtraction scheme, or (2) the size of the left hand side of Eq.\eqref{onemorecriterion} is smaller than unity in the dissipative scheme.
 The second condition can be achieved when $|C^{(2)\diss}|$ is sufficiently large.
 In other words, in both cases the dissipative effect must overwhelms the acceleration of the growth of cloud due to the attractive self-interaction.
 Thus, we explore the behavior of $\Re{\hat{C}^{(2)}}$, the left hand side of Eq.~\eqref{onemorecriterion}, and $|C^{(2)\diss}|$ on the $(a/M, \mu M)$ plane.

 In Fig.~\ref{fig:7}, we show $\Re{\hat{C}^{(2)}}$ and the left hand side of Eq.~\eqref{onemorecriterion} on the $(a/M, \mu M)$ plane.
 We see that $\Re{\hat{C}^{(2)}}$ is always positive and the left hand side of Eq.\eqref{onemorecriterion} is much larger than unity.
 Also, we show the behavior of $|C^{(2)\diss}|$ and $|C^{(2)\diss}|/\Re{\hat{C}^{(2)}}$ on the $(a/M,\mu M)$ plane.
 We observe that $|C^{(2)\diss}|$ gets smaller for the smaller $a/M$ or $\mu M$, and hence $C^{(2)\diss} \ll \Re{\hat{C}^{(2)}}$ holds for any parameter set.
 We conclude that dissipation effect is relatively small.
 As a result, the inequality Eq.\eqref{onemorecriterion} holds.